LuizFelipeM/Inversitron/README.md

 }
 ```

-With all files you could run the application in development mode with Tron CLI and test the route in `http://localhost:8080/api/post/getAll`, the Abstract Controller/Service/Repository already has all code needed to the basic implementation of CRUD with the routes `GET: getAll`, `GET: /getById/:id`, `POST: /`, `PATCH: /` and `DELETE: /`.
+With all files you could run the application in development mode with Tron CLI and test the route in `http://localhost:8080/api/post/getAll`, the Abstract Controller/Service/Repository already has all code needed to the basic implementation of CRUD with the routes:
+- GET: `/getAll`
+- GET: `/getById/:id`
+- POST: `/`
+- PATCH: `/`
+- DELETE: `/`